Pros and Cons of Moving to Qatar

 - CON: Qatar has a divided society

-The division of class is clearly evident in Qatar.
+The division of class is stark in Qatar.
 The country is one of the richest in the world but it was built and continues to run on the fuel of its migrants.
 From Nepalese construction workers to Keralan cab drivers and Filipino maids, expats will have someone to carry their clothes to the changing room, bag their groceries and top up their water at restaurants.
 Locals and expats hire and take sole responsibility for their housekeepers and drivers, which is just how things are done.

 Cost of living in Qatar